gajus/contents/README.md

 <h2>Allow me to reiterate</h2>
 ```

-The mechanism responsible for ensuring that only unique IDs are assigned will suffix each value with an incremental index.
+The mechanism responsible for ensuring that only unique IDs are assigned will suffix each value with an incremental index:

 ```html
 <h2 id="allow-me-to-reiterate">Allow me to reiterate</h2>